DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 If the user has granted consent, then the login-and-consent app posts to the auth endpoint (on Edge) to get the redirect URL for this OpenID Connect session.
 The login-and-consent app then responds to the user-agent with a 302, using that redirect URL as the Location header.

-## Extending

-A possibly interesting axis for extension is adding authentication services.
-One could imagine including an LDAP user authentication function.
-See the [userAuthentication.js](webapp/lib/userAuthentication.js) file for details.

 ## Further Notes